 Except perhaps the man himself.
 Woody Allen, as his latest film Midnight in Paris opened the 64th Cannes Film Festival, said it was “clear as a bell” that he was not an artist — at least compared with great directors of the past such as Akira Kurosawa, Ingmar Bergman and Luis Bunuel.

+According to Allen, whose self-deprecation is part of his artistic persona, “I have never considered myself as an artist.
+I have aspired to be one but I have never felt that I have the depth, substance or the gifts to be an artist.
 I do think I have some talent, yes; but I don’t think it goes as far as being an artist because, if you think Kurosawa is an artist and Bergman is an artist, and Bunuel and Fellini, then it is as clear as a bell that I am not an artist.”